By Paul d'Anjou, Twitch growth expert

 TikTok 2026 guidelines

-- Sweet spot duration: 21–60 seconds (algorithm bias)
+- Sweet spot duration: 21 to 60 seconds (algorithm bias).

-- Max duration: 10 minutes (but the algorithm favors short)
+- Max duration: 10 minutes (but the algorithm favors short).

-- Format: 9:16 vertical, 1080×1920 px
+- Format: 9:16 vertical, 1080x1920 px.

-- No visible watermarks from other platforms (TikTok deprioritizes generic CapCut watermarks — use a custom one)
+- No visible watermarks from other platforms (TikTok deprioritizes generic CapCut watermarks: use a custom one).

 Common pitfalls

-Method 1 — Manual workflow (CapCut + Twitch download)
+Method 1: manual workflow (CapCut + Twitch download)

-Step 1 — Download your clip from Twitch
+Step 1: download your clip from Twitch

 - Open your clip on

-clips.twitch.tv/... - Click the 3 dots → "Download"
+clips.twitch.tv/... - Click the 3 dots then "Download"

 - The MP4 file (16:9) lands in your downloads